BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/README.md

 - Configurable retry strategies
 - Cost tracking and reporting
 - Batch API calls (if supported by OpenRouter)
-- Support for other prompt templates (6-component format)

 ## See Also